George Nidever: Adventures

-Nidever was born in Tennessee, and was of German descent.
+Nidever was born in Eastern Tennessee, and was of German descent.
 At 28 he joined a hunting and trapping party in 1830 at Fort Smith, Arkansas that also included Isaac Graham and Job Francis Dye; after a year spent adventuring from Missouri to Texas the core of the party reached Taos in 1831.
 That fall they set out for the headwaters of the Arkansas River.
 Nidever took part in the battle of Pierre's Hole.
 From there the original Fort Smith group broke up, and in July 1832 Nidever joined Joseph Reddford Walker and accompanied him to California in 1833.
 Remaining there, he joined George C. Yount in a sea otter hunt which had some success.
 From Santa Barbara he renewed sea otter hunting, pursuing that profession, along with farming and Pacific piloting for the remainder of his life.
 He married California native María Sinforosa Ramona Sanchez (1812–1892), whose family owned the 14,000 acre Rancho Santa Clara del Norte, at Mission Santa Barbara in 1841.

 At the end of the Mexican–American War, Nidever joined John C. Frémont at Santa Barbara in 1846 and accompanied him as interpreter to Campo de Cahuenga, where the Treaty of Cahuenga was signed, ending the war.
 Nidever tried the gold fields briefly, but without much success, and ranched for a time on San Miguel Island.